 So brands can leverage that aspect and make sure their welcome emails alone must be impressive and promising enough to assure subscribers to participate in the future.

-If you get your welcome emails right, chances are you will have high open rates and engagement rates at least the next few emails you will send.
+If you get your welcome emails right, chances are you will have high open rates and engagement rates at least for the next few emails you will send.

 Not to forget, welcome emails are first impressions, so if this goes sideways, it is really hard to get people invested in your emails again.